Bunty

 Bunty was a British comic for girls published by D. C. Thomson & Co. from 1958 to 2001.
 It consisted of a collection of many small strips, the stories typically being three to five pages long.
 In contrast to earlier and contemporary comics, it was aimed primarily at working-class readers under the age of 14, and contained mostly fictional stories.
-Well-known regular strips from Bunty include The Four Marys, Bunty — A Girl Like You, Moira Kent, Lorna Drake, Luv, Lisa, The Comp, and Penny's Place.
+Well-known regular strips from Bunty include The Four Marys, Bunty — A Girl Like You, Moira Kent, Lorna Drake, The Comp, Penny's Place and Luv, Lisa.

 Publication history

 Bunty debuted with the 18 January 1958 issue.
 Over the course of its history, Bunty absorbed three other DC Thomson girls' comics: Suzy (1987), Nikki for Girls (May 1989), and Mandy & Judy [M & J] (1997).

 With the issue of 28 March 1992 (issue #1785), Buntys covers switched from illustrated comics-style imagery to a photograph of a teen model, becoming more evocative of a fashion magazine than a comic book.
 Bunty went monthly in 2000 before ceasing publication after a further 5 months; altogether the magazine published 2,249 issues.

 As well as the weekly comic, Christmas and summer annuals were published.
 After the weekly comic ended its publication in 2001, the Christmas annuals continued to be published until 2008.
 Due to a lack of new comic strips to be included, the annuals post-2001 focused more on typical girls' magazine features, like horoscope quizzes and celebrity facts.
 The annuals ceased their regular publication with the 2009 issue, although several one-off books featuring reprints of the classic Bunty comics have since been released.